Logeswaran123/BackgroundSwap/README.md

 # [In Progress] The Traveller
-An application that changes the background of a person using segmentation mask.
+An application that changes the background of a person using a text prompt describing the background.

 ## Description :scroll:
 Generate a background image with diffusion model.